athul2346/Rate-Limiter/readme.md

 Technologies Used

  --FastAPI (Backend): Python web framework for building APIs with automatic documentation, high performance, and ease of use.
- --React (Frontend): A JavaScript library for building user interfaces.
  --Docker (Containerization): For packaging the application into containers that can be run anywhere.
  --Redis (For caching and rate-limiting): In-memory data structure store used to manage rate-limiting information.
  --JWT (Authentication): JSON Web Tokens for securely transmitting information between frontend and backend.